Pauline Tantot Wears Nothing In New Instagram Post

 “Looking good keep it up,” encouraged another devotee.

 Pauline also left little to the imagination in another share from three days ago.
-That time, she posed alongside Mathilde and rocked sheer, white shirts.
-Their choice to go braless left their nipples on show, and they both rocked high-waisted, light denim.
-They stood facing the camera with Pauline gazing directly in front of herself with a fierce expression and Mathilde glancing down towards the ground.
+That time, she posed alongside Mathilde and rocked sheer white shirts.
+Their choice to go braless left their nipples on show.
+The twins rocked high-waisted, light-colored denim jeans while facing the camera, with Pauline gazing at the camera with a fierce expression and Mathilde glancing down toward the ground.
 They stood outside with a green meadow behind them.